mt-server-tools/manage/README.md

 Tools for managing a minetest server on Ubuntu

-Version: 0.0.1 - not really ready
+Version: 0.0.2 - keep digging

 ## What is minetest